katerinanavab/webdocs/docs/unit01/notes101.md

 ### X-Ray Goggles Activity

-🥽 [X-ray Goggles](https://x-ray-goggles.mouse.org/) is a free tool from Mozilla that lets you remix any page that you find on the Internet. (_Note: it doesn’t change the way others see the page, it only changes the way that you see it_)
+🥽 [X-Ray Goggles](https://x-ray-goggles.mouse.org/) is a free tool from Mozilla that lets you remix any page that you find on the Internet. (_Note: it doesn’t change the way others see the page, it only changes the way that you see it._)

 To use X-ray Goggles you need to install it in your Chrome bookmarks bar.
 Then you can launch it on any webpage.
-When you launch X-ray Goggles you will be able to **select images and text** on a page and then shown the code behind your selection.
+When you launch X-ray Goggles you will be able to **select images and text** on a page and see the **code** behind your selection.
 X-ray Goggles will let you then **alter the code** to display new things on that page!

+{:.highlight}
+🌐 Use **GOOGLE CHROME** as your web browser!!!
+You may have to use a _personal_ Chrome profile rather than your BWL account for this particular activity.

 #### PART A: Introduce Developer Tools
 {:.no_toc}

-{:.highlight}
-🌐 Use **GOOGLE CHROME** as your web browser!!!
-You may have to use a _personal_ Chrome profile rather than your BWL account for this activity.

 Open any website, **right click** (or hold `⌃ CONTROL` + **click** on Mac) anywhere on the page, then select `View Page Source` to show the code behind a website.
 Another thing you can do is select `Inspect` to open up **Chrome's Developer Tools**, which includes the code behind the website PLUS some extra features that web developers may use to test/investigate code.

-> Check these out, but don’t worry – all the code behind websites is written in **three different new languages** so it may look pretty overwhelming at first.
+> Feel free to check these out, but don’t worry – all the code behind websites is written in **three different new languages** so it may look pretty overwhelming at first.
 >
 > We’ll learn how to play around with `Inspect` and more Dev Tools later on in the course, but for now, we'll use something more user friendly to explore the code behind websites.